cilium/cilium.io/src/posts/17-07-2018-cilium-prometheus/index.md

 tags:
   - howto
   - releases
+ogSummary: 'In Kubernetes deployments, Prometheus is a popular monitoring system and time-series database for storing health and performance metrics of all the components.
+Equally popular is Grafana for plotting the metrics.
+In this post, we will provide steps to setup Prometheus and Grafana for understanding important Cilium metrics related to the security and health of service interactions in a Kubernetes cluster.'
 ---

-{{preview}}

-In Kubernetes deployments, Prometheus is a popular monitoring system and time-series database for storing health and performance metrics of all the components.
-Equally popular is Grafana for plotting the metrics.
-In this post, we will provide steps to setup Prometheus and Grafana for understanding important Cilium metrics related to the security and health of service interactions in a Kubernetes cluster.

-{{/preview}}

 Cilium provides complete L3/L4 and L7 (API-aware) security for Kubernetes services.
 Cilium is deployed as a CNI and has deep visibility into the health and performance of both the networking and security enforcement.
 Cilium exposes several metrics in the popular Prometheus format along with a simple Grafana dashboard template for analyzing the metrics.
 In this post, we will setup the Prometheus and Grafana services and look at the key Cilium metrics.